opengauss-mirror/docs/content/en/docs/Developerguide/variable-definition-statements.md

 my_employee employee%ROWTYPE
 ```

 The attribute can also be used on the cursor.
-The column names and column data types of this set of data are the same as those of the  **employee**  table.   **%TYPE**  can also reference the type of a column in the cursor.
+The column names and column data types of this set of data are the same as those of the  **employee**  table.
+For the cursor in a package,  **%ROWTYPE**  can be omitted. **%TYPE**  can also reference the type of a column in the cursor.
 You can define the data as follows:

 ```
 cursor cur is select * from employee;
 my_employee cur%ROWTYPE
 my_name cur.firstname%TYPE
+my_employee2 cur -- For the cursor defined in a package, %ROWTYPE can be omitted.
 ```

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
->-   **%TYPE**  cannot reference the type of a composite variable or a record variable and a column type of the record type.
+>-   **%TYPE**  cannot reference the type of a composite variable or a record variable, a column type of the record type, a column type of a variable of the cross-package composite type, or a column type of a cursor variable of the cross-package type.
->-   **%ROWTYPE**  cannot reference the type of a composite variable or a record variable.
+>-   **%ROWTYPE**  cannot reference the type of a composite variable or a record variable and the type of a cross-package cursor.

 ## Scope of a Variable<a name="en-us_topic_0283136825_en-us_topic_0237122221_en-us_topic_0059777427_s22f3ff2c9c4344a99fd2a028a86620bf"></a>